WhitmanCS370/sp24-lab4/README.md

 * SDX-ch6: The code files for the _SDX Ch.6_ activity (as downloaded directly from the book website, unmodified)

 ## Team Members for Part 1
-Enter your names here
+Marlyn, Aiden

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Marlyn
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Aiden

 You will switch halfway through the _SDX Ch.
 3_ activity.